Frankmau5/TRiver/README.md

 #### For Windows

-Download the ex file and double click on the exe
+Download the exe file and then double click on the exe

 #### For Mac